greg-js/arch-wiki-md-repo/wiki/_content/english/Qt.md

 *   In Cinnamon, GNOME, Xfce, it uses GTK+ ([QGtkStyle](/index.php/Uniform_look_for_Qt_and_GTK_applications#QGtkStyle "Uniform look for Qt and GTK applications")).
 *   In other desktop environments, it uses Windows.

-For those who want to change the look and feel of Qt4 application, the *Qt Configuration* (*qtconfig-qt4*) GUI tool is available.
-It offers a very simple configuration for the appearance of Qt4 applications that gives the user easy access to the current Qt Style, colors, fonts and other more advanced options.
+For those who want to change the look and feel of Qt4 applications, the *Qt Configuration* (*qtconfig-qt4*) GUI tool is provided by the [qt4](https://www.archlinux.org/packages/?name=qt4) package.
+It offers a simple interface to configure the appearance of Qt4 applications including style, colors, fonts and some further options.

 **Note:** If you use *GTK+* style, then color and font settings will be ignored, and inherited from GTK+ 2.